 Knowledge & Understanding

-We as looking for teachers who know their subject.
+We are looking for teachers who know their subject.
 Don’t worry about knowing it all though, be honest and discuss with us the opportunities for Subject Knowledge Enhancement courses.

 Passion to work in a school